Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: theory in 1+1 dimensions

-From Fig.~\ref{fig:PH2}, which corresponds to the broken phase, the previously described convexity problem is clearly visible through observing the discrete points coming from the numerical results (red dots).
-In this case the straight line between $\langle \phi \rangle \approx [-1.2,1.2]$ indicates that the phase is broken and there are two minima with a finite vacuum expectation value, which would correspond to a straight line between the two minima in $V_{eff}(\phi)$ in the case if we would naively use Eq.~\ref{eq:J3}.
-By fitting the Ansatz for the effective potential from Eq.~\ref{eq:J6}, we could overcome this problem as it is shown on the corresponding plot for $V_{eff}(\phi)$.
+From Fig.~\ref{fig:PH2}, which corresponds to the broken phase, the previously described convexity problem is clearly visible through observing the discrete points coming from the numerical results.
+In this case the part between $\langle \phi \rangle \approx [-1.2,1.2]$ indicates that the phase is broken and there would be two minima with finite vacuum expectation values.

-Considering all the above, the task that is to find the transition point that corresponds to the phase transition of the $\phi^4$ theory can be reformulated into finding the corresponding $m_0$ parameter for a fixed $\lambda_0$ coupling, where the best fit for the $J(\langle \phi \rangle)$ function (in the least square sense) has a transition from positive to negative $b$ values (unbroken $\rightarrow$ broken phase), thus, we are searching for the $b=0$ transition point.
-In Fig.~\ref{fig:PH3}, the RBF results for the phase transition points are shown together with previous Monte Carlo simulations on the lattice, taken from \cite{P11} and \cite{P12}.
-The comparison shows a very good match between the RBF expansion and the lattice result in a wide range of $(a^2\lambda_0)$ coupling strengths.
+Considering all the above, the task that is to find the transition point that corresponds to the phase transition of the $\phi^4$ theory, can be reformulated into finding the corresponding $m_0$ parameter for a fixed $\lambda_0$ coupling, where the best fit for the $J(\langle \phi \rangle)$ function (in the least square sense) has a transition from positive to negative $b$ values (unbroken $\rightarrow$ broken phase), thus, we are searching for the $b=0$ transition point.
+In Fig.~\ref{fig:PH3}, the RBF results for the phase transition points are shown together with previous Monte Carlo simulations on the lattice, taken from [LW98] \cite{P11} and [AW99] \cite{P12}.
+The Monte Carlo data that are used for the comparison show good agreement with each other, and even though [LW98] does not have associated error bars, its data have been used to estimate the critical coupling in the continuum limit with a few percent accuracy.
+The comparison between the RBF expansion and the two Monte Carlo results shows a very good match in a wide range of $(a^2\lambda_0)$ coupling strengths.

-\FloatBarrier The uncertainty of the RBF results for each $(\hat{m}^2,\hat{\lambda})$ pair has been estimated by calculating the standard deviation of the fitted $b$ parameter from the covariance matrices of the least squares estimate, then propagate the error to obtain the standard deviation of the $m_0$ parameter at fixed $\hat{\lambda}$, at the transition point, where $b=0$.
+The uncertainty of the RBF results for each $(\hat{m}^2,\hat{\lambda})$ pair has been estimated by calculating the standard deviation of the fitted $b$ parameter from the covariance matrices of the least squares estimate, then propagate the error to obtain the standard deviation of the $m_0$ parameter at fixed $\hat{\lambda}$, at the transition point, where $b=0$.

-Considering our results it seems that the effective potential approach is sufficient to explain the behaviour of the phase transition line in the given coupling region.
-The next step in this direction would be to take the continuum limit and calculating the $f_{c}=\lambda_R/m_R^2$ critical coupling that characterizes the transition between the symmetric and broken phases.
+Considering our results, it seems that the effective potential approach is sufficient to explain the behavior of the phase transition line in the given coupling region.
+The next step in this direction would be to take the continuum limit and calculating the $f_{c}=\lambda_R/m_R^2$ critical coupling that characterizes the transition between the unbroken and broken phases.